kaka0525/data-structures/README.md

 # data-structures

-It hold sample code for a number of classic data structures implemented in Python.
+It holds sample code for a number of classic data structures implemented in Python.

-conllaborator: Scott Schmidt, Karen Wong
+collaborators: Scott Schmidt, Karen Wong